siliconcompiler/siliconcompiler/docs/user_guide/tools.rst

             # in case end of file is missing a newline
             outfile.write('\n')

-    # Copy files from inputs to outputs.
-Need to skip pickled Verilog and
-    # manifest since new versions of those are written.
-    utils.copytree("inputs", "outputs", dirs_exist_ok=True, link=True,
-                   ignore=[f'{design}.v', f'{design}.pkg.json'])

-    return 0

-Note that the return value of the post_process() function is interpreted as an integer error code where zero indicates success.
-This can be used to signal errors that should halt execution but do not trigger a non-zero exit status from the executable itself.

 runtime_options(chip)
 -----------------------
 The distributed execution model of SiliconCompiler mandates that absolute paths be resolved at task run time.
 The setup() function is run at :meth:`.run()` launch to check flow validity, so we need a second function interface (runtime_options) to create the final commandline options.
 The runtime_options() function inspects the Schema and returns a cmdlist to be used by the 'exe' during task execution.
 The sequence of items used to generate the final command line invocation is as follows: